GoodRequest/BackendAssignment-Fitness/README.md

     data: {
         id: 1
     }
-    message: 'You have successfuly created program'
+    message: 'You have successfully created program'
 }
 ```